Sizes of the Nucleon: Mass form factor and radius

 \\ The dominant gluonic trace anomaly contribution with mass $M_0 \simeq 860$ MeV is identified with the squared `core' radius, $\langle r^2_0 \rangle \equiv \langle r^2_m \rangle_{\text{core}}$, while the small corrections from $\pi\pi$ and $K\bar{K}$ `cloud' pieces involve the sigma terms (\ref{eq:sigma}).
 With the aim of estimating the core size, $\langle r^2_m \rangle_{\text{core}}$, based on the empirical value (\ref{eq:Rm}) of the mass radius, we proceed now with a discussion of the sigma terms and the associated radii in (\ref{eq:Rm2}).

 For the sigma term $\sigma_{N}$ there is as yet not a fully consistent picture.
 Recent Lattice QCD computations \cite{Agadjanov2023} give $\sigma_{N} = 43.7\pm 1.2\pm 3.4$ MeV.
 A similar result was found in \cite{Liu2021}.
 Such values are close to the result obtained decades ago in the time-honored work of \cite{Gasser1991}: $\sigma_{N} = 45\pm 8$ MeV, together with a large radius of the isoscalar s-wave $\pi\pi$ distribution in the nucleon surface, $\langle r^2_{\pi\pi} \rangle^{1/2} \simeq 1.3$ fm.
 For a derivation of the scalar-isoscalar form factor of the nucleon see also \cite{Hoferichter2012}.
-More recent evaluations \cite{Hoferichter2023} based on a detailed analysis of updated pion-nucleon scattering data have raised this sigma term to $\sigma_{N} = 55.9\pm 3.5$ MeV, at variance with both the LQCD result and the previous determination.
+More recent evaluations \cite{Hoferichter2015, Hoferichter2023} based on a detailed analysis of updated pion-nucleon scattering data have raised this sigma term to $\sigma_{N} = 55.9\pm 3.5$ MeV.
 The origin of this larger value of $\sigma_{N}$ is interpreted in \cite{Hoferichter2023} as being related to virtual excited resonance states in $\pi N$ scattering.
-In the following evaluation we can take the difference between this and the LQCD value as a rough measure of possible uncertainties.
+A similar value, $\sigma_{N} = 57\pm 7$ MeV was extracted from a large-scale fit to pionic atom data \cite{Friedman2019}.
+Both observations are at variance with the LQCD result and the previous determination.
+In the following evaluation we can take these differences as a rough measure of possible uncertainties.

 The strangeness sigma term $\sigma_s$ is taken from LQCD \cite{Agadjanov2023}: $\sigma_s = 28.6\pm 6.2\pm 3.5$ MeV.
 An estimate of the corresponding radius of the $K\bar{K}$ cloud can be plausibly obtained by assuming that the size scales of the mesonic $\pi\pi$ and $K\bar{K}$ surfaces are related to the inverse masses of the corresponding thresholds in the spectral function: $\langle r^2_{K\bar{K}} \rangle = (m_\pi/m_K)^2 \langle r^2_{\pi\pi} \rangle$.
 In any case the strange quark contribution to the mass radius turns out to play only a very minor role.